Financial statements of companies in Norway

-\tnotetext[t1]{I appreciate good support from the Br\o nn\o ysund Register Centre.
+\tnotetext[t1]{I appreciate good support from the Br\o nn\o ysund Register Centre (Norwegian: "Registerenheten i Brønnøysund").
 This work acknowledges financial support from NTNU Business School, Faculty of Economics and Management at the Norwegian University of Science and Technology.}

 \cortext[cor1]{E-mail: \href{mailto:ranik.raaen.wahlstrom@ntnu.no}{ranik.raaen.wahlstrom@ntnu.no} Web page: \href{https://www.ntnu.edu/employees/ranik.raaen.wahlstrom}{www.ntnu.edu/employees/ranik.raaen.wahlstrom}}